Irish soda bread, the perfect way to start the weekend.

 - Rub in butter until mixture resembles fine breadcrumbs.

 - Add the seeds you like the most.
-Mix it.
+Mix to combine.

 - Bake in a preheated oven at 200ºC for 40-45 mins.